-Serverless Media for Netlify CMS20 Minutes to Integrate
+Serverless Media for Netlify CMS

 Your content gets stored in a Git repository alongside your code for easier versioning, multi-channel publishing, and the option to handle content updates directly in Git.
 You can use Netlify CMS with any static site generator like Jekyll or Hugo to create faster, more flexible web projects.

 While storing files in a Git repo can be a solid workflow, some issues exist:

 - Storing too many binary files or simply huge files can lead to long waits needed to clone the repository.

 - When handling images, only include the ones you need in the repo.
 Stick with original image versions (not their derivatives) and carefully choose which ones to keep and which to drop.

 Using Git repository is hard to scale, especially when it gets to receiving user-generated media.
 Uploadcare integration helps you detach file infrastructure routines at scale from your Netlify workflow.